Skip to Content

 General information about clinical trials is also available from the NCI Web site.

-Patients with accelerated-phase chronic myelogenous leukemia (CML) show signs of progression without meeting the criteria for blast crisis (acute leukemia).
+Patients with accelerated-phase CML show signs of progression without meeting the criteria for blast crisis (acute leukemia).
 Symptoms and findings include the following:

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with accelerated phase chronic myelogenous leukemia.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.